Tr3v1n4t0r/holbertonschool-zero_day/README.md

-This repository contains files which contain the answers to the questions in the day sero project
+This repository contains files which contain the answers to the questions in the day zero project